KnockKnock13/HTLS/README.md

 Optionaly, if you want to test Interior Points (IP) method and have "patience" to run experiments with IP method, you need to install CVX toolbox from [CVX website](http://www.cvxr.com)

+# How to run the SMOT code on your data?

+This code merges the points that are input to the algorithm in idl structure.

+idl is an struct array with field xy which holds the detection centers for each frame.

+		idl(t).xy   : Nx2 center xy locations

+Here N is number of detections at time t.

+As one can expect parameters are very important to get good results. param is also structure with following fields

+		param.similarity_method : rank estimation method
+		min_s : minimum similarity threshold to merge two tracklets hor   : horizon window that the algorithm operate in batches.
+Say if this is 60.
+Algorithm will process frames in batches 1-60, 61-120, 121-180 …
+		eta_max: inlier noise estimate for the detector. debug : debug flag. just set 0.

+The most crucial parameters are eta_max and horizon.
+One needs to play with them to get good results.
+Please see initialize_smot.m file to get an idea of how to set those parameters.

+If you have the idl and param ready, you can call the algorithm then by typing

+		[itl,etime] = smot_associate(idl,param);

+The algorithm outputs itl structure with following fields

+		itl(n).t_start : start time of track n itl(n).t_end   : end time of track n itl(n).length  : length of track n
+		itl(n).omega   : 1/0 indicator array for occlusion
+		itl(n).data    : 2xlength xy locations of track n

+where n is the index of the track.
+You can treat it as the id of the track,too.